sentinel-hub/sentinelhub-js/README.md

   const layer = new WmsLayer('https://services.sentinel-hub.com/ogc/wms/<your-instance-id>', '<layer-id>', 'Title', 'Description');
 ```

 Such layer would only allow WMS requests.
-However, `Layer` is also a superclass for multiple dataset-specific subclasses (like `S1GRDIWAWSLayer`) which can be instantiated with their own specific parameters and thus unlock additional powers.
+However, `Layer` is also a superclass for multiple dataset-specific subclasses (like `S1GRDAWSEULayer` - Sentinel-1 GRD data on AWS eu-central-1 Sentinel Hub endpoint) which can be instantiated with their own specific parameters and thus unlock additional powers.

 When it comes to Sentinel Hub layers, there are four ways to determine their content: